I Never Liked You (album): Commercial performance

 I Never Liked You debuted at number one on the US Billboard 200 chart, earning 222,000 album-equivalent units (including 6,000 copies in pure album sales) in its first week.
 This became Future's eighth US number-one, 15th US top-10 album and the largest week for any album in 2022 at the time.
 The album also accumulated a total. of 283.75 million on-demand official streams for the album's tracks.
 In its second week, the album dropped to number two on the chart, earning an additional 116,000 units.
 In its third week, the album dropped to number three on the chart, earning 89,000 more units.
 In its fourth week, the album dropped to number four on the chart, earning 77,000 units.
-On November 30, 2022, the album was certified platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over 1,000,000 units in the United States.
+On December 9, 2024, the album was certified double platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over two million units in the United States.
+The album was the seventh best-selling album of the 2022 in the United States, according to Hits, moved a total 1,328,000 album-equivalent units (including 16,000 copies in pure album sales).